-For more information on user extensions, refer to the User Extensions chapter.
+For more information on user extensions, refer to the Chapter 22 [User Extensions Manager], page 227 chapter.

 21.5 Multiprocessor Communications Interface (MPCI)

 RTEMS requires that an MPCI layer be provided when a multiple node application is developed.
 This MPCI layer must provide an efficient and reliable communications mechanism between the multiple nodes.
 Tasks on different nodes communicate and synchronize with one another via the MPCI.
 Each MPCI layer must be tailored to support the architecture of the target platform.